e-mission/e-mission-phone/README.md

 **Ta-da!** If you change any of the files in the `www` directory, the app will automatically be re-loaded without manually restarting either the server or the app.

 **Note1**: You may need to scroll up, past all the warnings about `Content Security Policy has been added` to find the port that the server is listening to.

-**Note2**: You see errors about plugins (e.g. `Failed to restore plugin "edu.berkeley.eecs.emission.cordova.transitionnotify" from config.xml.
-You might need to try adding it again.
-Error: TypeError: Cannot read property 'fail' of undefined`).
-This is not an issue, since the plugins are already in the devapp.
-But if they are bothering you, start the server using `$ ./node_modules/.bin/phonegap serve` instead.

 End to end testing